Neo-Aramaic languages: History

-During the Late Antiquity, and throughout the Middle Ages, linguistic development of Aramaic language was marked by coexistence of literary and vernacular forms.
-Dominant literary form among Aramaic-speaking Christians was Edessan Aramaic (Urhaya), that came to be known as Classical Syriac (term coined by western scholars).
-In the same time, Aramaic-speaking Jews had their own literary languages (Judeo-Aramaic languages).
+During the Late Antiquity, and throughout the Middle Ages, the linguistic development of the Aramaic language was marked by the coexistence of literary and vernacular forms, those of Assyria and Babylonia retaining an Akkadian grammatical influence.
+A dominant literary form among Aramaic-speaking Christians was Edessan Aramaic (Urhaya) evolving in the Neo-Assyrian kingdom of Osroene, which came to be known as Classical Syriac (a term coined by western scholars).
+At the same time, Aramaic-speaking Jews had their own literary languages (Judeo-Aramaic languages).
 Along with dominant literary forms, various vernacular forms were also spoken, with distinctive regional variations.
 By the late medieval period, literary forms used by Aramaic-speaking Christians were confided mainly to the religious sphere of life (liturgical use), while vernacular forms continued to develop into the early modern period.
 Gradually, some of those Neo-Aramaic vernacular forms also started to be used for literary purposes.

-During the 19th century, first systematic studies of Neo-Aramaic languages were initiated, and by the beginning of the 20th century some Neo-Aramaic varieties already entered into the modern phase of their linguistic development, marked by the appearance of various Neo-Aramaic publications, and also by the establishment of modern schools and other institutions.
+During the 19th century, systematic studies of Neo-Aramaic languages were initiated for the first time, and by the beginning of the 20th century some Neo-Aramaic varieties already entered into the modern phase of their linguistic development, marked by the appearance of various Neo-Aramaic publications, and also by the establishment of modern schools and other institutions.